RYNO8/Informatics-Preamble/README.md

 # Informatics-Preamble
 Helpful datastructures and templates when doing informatics problems in C++.
 See `Preamble.cpp`  for example usage.

+My goal for this is to abstract the nitty gritty of implementations, so that informatics can be focused towards solving interesting problems instead.
+Hopefully this also makes informatics more accessible to newbies.

 Please let me know if there are any errors.

 Functionalities include